serpent-os/boulder-d-legacy/README.md

 This repository contains the `boulder` tool, which is used to produce `.stone` binary packages from a `stone.yml` source definition file.

+`boulder` builds stones in an isolated environment (that is, a namespace-based container).
+The companion application `/usr/libexec/boulder/container` is responsible of creating, running, and destroying this environment.
+The companion application is launched by `boulder` itself and that is the only intended and supported use case.

 #### Prerequisites

 `boulder` (and its own dependencies) depends on a couple of system libraries